edjepaz/bootstrap/README.md

 # Bootstrap

-One-command script installer for downloading and setting up private scripts repository.
+Universal one-command script installer for downloading and setting up any private scripts repository.

 ## Usage